Cognitive Interventions for Traumatic Brain Injury

 This is where we as occupational therapists come in to help our patients with traumatic or acquired brain injuries live their most productive lives as independently and safely as possible.

-As a therapist, you want to be aware that your patient could be agitated and combative, depending on their Ranchos Los Amigos level.
-It also depends on much stimuli they are receiving, which can be a lot in the hospital – especially with staff that may not be educated in this area.
+As a therapist, you always want to be aware that your patient could be agitated and combative, depending on their Ranchos Los Amigos level.
+It also may depend on how much stimuli they are receiving, which can be a lot in the hospital – especially with staff that may not be as educated in this area.

 If your is patient agitated, first look at the surrounding environment.
 Is the TV on loudly?
 Are all of the fluorescent lights on brightly?
-Are several family members talking to the patient at once?
-Do you notice nurses talking loudly at/in front of the patient?
+Are several family members talking to the patient or each other at once?
+Do you notice nurses speaking loudly at/in front of the patient?

 Whether your patient is or is not agitated, they all will benefit from low stimulation environments while their brain is healing.
-Be sure to keep this in mind before you bring your patient to a crowded gym.
+Be sure to keep this in mind before you bring your patient to a crowded, loud gym.
 This can be just as detrimental as the above reasons.

 Team Up With Speech Therapy

 Another tremendous benefit will be to collaborate with your patient’s speech therapist to make sure you two are on the same page with cognitive interventions.
 It’s also very important to make sure you aren’t doing the same things!

 Occupational therapy can get muddy with speech therapy since they are also working on attention, memory, problem-solving, etc.

 These treatment ideas tie into ADLs/I-ADLs (these may differ from what works in your setting):

 Hopefully you have a training kitchen in your setting because you can work on so much cognitively with this activity.
 Following a recipe, listing ingredients, following prep instructions, planning a meal and safety in the kitchen are great ways to not only work cognition but help prepare your patient for going home.